Mvtthew/QuizJS/README.md

 # QuizJS v0.12a
 > Made by Mateusz Ożóg

+#Not fully functional YET!

 Simple JS library to create smaller and bigger quizes on your website!

-**Not fully functional YET!**

 ### Requirements for QuizJS
 - JQuery 3+